kaby76/Trash/readme.md

 grammars are just like code: they require maintainance, extension, porting, and application on new systems.

+Being most familiar with Antlr, I decided to write a compiler for Antlr4 grammars in late 2016, but I've had the idea since grad school in the early 1980's.
 Trash is a collection of command-line tools to support the analysis and editing of Antlr4 grammars, and the conversion of Antlr2/3, Bison, and EBNF grammars to Antlr4.
 The toolkit can generate a parser for an Antlr4 grammar with target source code